Our Board Members

 Fernando Ramos

 Merridy and her husband Joe retired and moved to Jackson full time in September 2017.
 She grew up in Montreal, Quebec and moved to the States for college.
-I met my husband in college, we married in 1982, settled in a suburb of Chicago and have 4 children.
-We are new grandparents this year as both of our sons had sons.
+She and her husband, who she met in college, settled in a suburb of Chicago and have 4 children and now grandchildren.

-In Jackson I spend the winter months on the mountain as a mountain host and I am in 2 local ski groups.
-Skiing is my passion and I am beyond excited to share my passion with the Coombs kids!
-I also love golf, hiking, boating and swimming.
-I grew up swimming competitively (through college) and coached for many years in Chicago
+In Jackson, she spends the winter months skiing as a mountain host and in 2 local ski groups.
+Skiing is her passion and she is beyond excited to share it with the Coombs kids!
+She also loves golf, hiking, boating and swimming.
+She grew up swimming competitively through college and coached for many years in Chicago.

 Merridy Scott